s-a-malik/Escrow-Hardhat/readme.md

 From the initial repo clone, I have added the following features:

 - Works on Rinkeby testnet and Verified the contract source code.
 - added a cancel functionality to the contract to return funds to depositor if arbiter wants to (with hardhat tests).
 This self destructs the contract.
-The arbiter still has to s to cancel tphough
+The arbiter still has to pay the gas though!
 - Can pull the status of any deployed contract given the address (solves the persistancy issue).
 - Converted wei to ETH for more user friendly experience.
 - Added useful messages giving the address of the contract in the UI when deployed.
 Also gives error message for trying to approve without the correct arbiter.